 The Lee Seng Tee Library (Lee Library) is open to all current students, fellows and staff of Wolfson College, as well as Visiting Fellows and Scholars.

 The building is open 24 hours a day all year with the exception of 25/26 December and 1 January (with early closing on 24 December and 31 December).
 Access to the main rooms is controlled by the University Card.

-Left-Right: Laurence Smith (Library Assistant), Meg Westbury (Librarian), Frieda Midgley (Archivist), Tricia Sutton (Student Assistant).
+Left-Right: Frieda Midgley (Archivist), Laurence Smith (Library Assistant), Meg Westbury (Librarian), Laura Jeffrey (Information Skills Librarian).

 The Library Assistant, Laurence Smith, is available on weekday mornings during Full Term, and at varied times during vacations.